byett/dsd/Nexys-A7/Lab-6/README.md

 * The **_pong_** module is the top level.
   * BTN0 on the Nexys2 board is used to initiate a serve.
-  * The process ckp is used to generate timing signals for the VGA and ADC modules.

 ### 1. Create a new RTL project _pong_ in Vivado Quick Start